dsl-logo

 Guide to Novated Lease Fringe Benefits Tax (FBT)

-Fringe Benefits Tax (FBT) is applied to any fringe benefit received by an employee or their associates (e.g. family members) from their employer.
+Fringe benefits tax (FBT) applies to some work benefits received by an employee from their employer.

 • Company vehicles for personal use

-• Private health insurance paid for by you employer
+• Private health insurance paid for by your employer

 • Accommodation allowance